ARCHITECTURAL STRUCTURES II

 Students are introduced to the fundamentals of analysis and design of simple structural members in steel, wood and concrete.
 Basic code requirements strength, stability and serviceability are discussed.
 Both vertical and lateral loads based on ASCE-7 are considered.
 Principles of composite materials design, structural continuity, and combined stresses are covered.

 A series of lectures are regularly given on each Monday and Friday.
 The lectures cover concepts and procedures, including demonstrations.
 Each Wednesday the class is broken into smaller sections for recitation in which problems can be solved with more student/instructor interaction.
 Solutions to homework problems are entered online through the course website.
 Three tests are used to measure student comprehension of the material.
 In addition a construction/testing project is used to allow students an opportunity to apply concepts to a physical design.
 Computer facilities, including software, are available for supporting computations.
-Facility and equipment for structural model testing is also available.
+Facility and equipment for structural model testing are also available.

 Lectures and Exercises